782618297/io_scene_scs/Import.md

 **Import Model (PIM)** - you can turn _Model_ file loading **ON** and **OFF**.

+**Use Normals** - if this property is ticked, mesh will be imported with normals written in file.
+Otherwise normals are recalculated by Blender itself.

-**Auto Welding** - if this property is ticked, automatic vertex welding operation is performed on all imported meshes.
+**Use Welding** - if this property is ticked, automatic vertex welding operation is performed on all imported meshes.
 It is sometimes necessary, because mesh geometries in ***PIX*** files are exported in a form, which can be called like “graphics-card-friendly”.
 It means, that vertices are doubled in many cases – on all places where hard edges are, UVs are not continuous, vertex colors are different for neighboring faces, etc. Auto Welding tries to make geometries as compact as possible.

 > NOTE: This feature can be time-consuming on larger geometries.

+**Welding Precision** - threshold in decimal numbers to which values has to be the same that welding can take place.
+So in case of default value 4, values have to match up to for decimals which is in millimetre measurement 0.1 mm.

 **Import Trait (PIT)** - you can turn _Trait_ file loading ***ON*** and ***OFF***.